Hydraulic valve that allows flow in one direction only

 Valve passage maximum cross-sectional area.
 The default value is 1e-4 m^2.

-Pressure level at which the orifice of the valve starts to open.
-The default value is 3e4 Pa.
+Pressure differential level at which the orifice of the valve starts to open.
+The default value is -1e4 Pa.

-Pressure differential across the valve needed to fully open the valve.
-Its value must be higher than the cracking pressure.
-The default value is 1.2e5 Pa.
+Pressure differential across the valve needed to shift the valve from one extreme position to another.
+The default value is 1e4 Pa.

 Semi-empirical parameter for valve capacity characterization.
 Its value depends on the geometrical properties of the orifice, and usually is provided in textbooks or manufacturer data sheets.
 The default value is 0.7.